ThisIsTyDell/flatiron-cuts-and-curls/README.md

   Next run `rake db:migrate` to create the database.

+  Finally run `rails s` to start up the server.

   This project utilizes
   - Devise (authorization and authentication)
   - OmniAuth-facebook (logging in through Facebook)